Politics and Philosophy BA

 -

-This module will study some of the key moments in British political, economic, and social history since the year 2000.
 You will explore particular incidents over this time, such as the Iraq War, the Global Financial Crisis, austerity, Brexit, the Covid-19 pandemic and the cost-of-living crisis.
-You will also study recurring themes in British political history, such as the centralisation of political power, globalisation, equality, and the political economy of growth.
-You do not need to have studied British politics before if you wish to take this module.
+You will also study recurring themes in British political history, such as the centralisation of political power, globalisation, quality, and the political economy of growth.

 -